≡ Menu

 How Complications Impact Insurability

-Key insight: Life-threatening complications like perforation or severe bleeding significantly impact insurance underwriting and require substantial recovery time before favorable rates are possible.
+Key insight: Life-threatening complications like perforation or severe bleeding significantly impact insurance underwriting and require substantial recovery time.

 While most peptic ulcers heal uneventfully with medical treatment, approximately 10-15 percent develop complications that can be serious or life-threatening.
-These complications dramatically change the insurance underwriting picture because they indicate more severe disease and carry mortality risk.
+These complications dramatically change the insurance underwriting picture.

-A history of perforated ulcer is one of the most challenging scenarios in ulcer underwriting.
-Most carriers will want to see at least 3-5 years since the perforation with complete recovery, no recurrence, successful treatment of underlying cause, excellent healing documented on subsequent endoscopy, and return to normal activities without limitations before offering coverage.
+Ulcer perforation is a surgical emergency and one of the most challenging scenarios in ulcer underwriting.
+Most carriers will want to see at least 3-5 years since the perforation with complete recovery and no recurrence before offering coverage.
 Even then, expect Table 6-10 or higher ratings.

 ❗ Recent Severe Complications

 If you experienced ulcer perforation or severe bleeding within the past 12-24 months, most traditional life insurance carriers will postpone your application.
-The acute mortality risk and uncertain long-term prognosis make underwriting impossible during this period.
-Focus on recovery, ensure complete healing, address underlying causes, and demonstrate stability for at least 2-3 years before pursuing traditional coverage.
+Focus on recovery and demonstrate stability for at least 2-3 years before pursuing traditional coverage.
 In the meantime, guaranteed issue or group insurance through employment may provide limited coverage.

-Insurance underwriters view refractory ulcers with significant concern because they indicate either an unaddressed underlying cause or unusually aggressive disease.
-If you have refractory ulcer disease, expect Table 6+ ratings minimum, with many carriers declining or postponing until the ulcer heals and the underlying cause is identified and treated.
+Refractory ulcers that fail to heal despite appropriate medical therapy may indicate unusual causes like Zollinger-Ellison syndrome or cancer.
+Insurance underwriters view these with significant concern.
+Expect Table 6+ ratings minimum, with many carriers declining or postponing until the ulcer heals and the underlying cause is identified.

 Application Timing: Active vs Healed Ulcers